abhinavnatarajan/abhinavnatarajan-site/content/authors/abhinav/_index.md

 # Interests to show in About widget
 interests:
-  - Applied topology, geometry, and algebra
-  # - Applied category theory
-  - Statistics and machine learning
+  - Computational topology and discrete Morse theory
+  - Multiparameter persistence
+  - Cellular sheaves
+  - Bayesian statistics

 # Education to show in About widget
 education: